genebean/dots/README.md

     * this will likely be done via entries in a hiera node file
 * create a Docker image with all tools preinstaleld and set to mount the current user's home directory as a volume.
   * use [gosu](https://github.com/tianon/gosu) so ownership is correct.
     * this may not work on Windows...

 ### Notes thus far

+1. Install Homebrew
-1. Install ruby >= 2.0 (testing with 2.4.1)
+2. Install ruby >= 2.0 (testing with 2.4.1)
-2. Install bundler
+3. Install bundler
+4. Install cmake and pkg-config

 ```bash
 git clone git@github.com:genebean/dots.git ~/.dotfiles